Commission to hold exit interview with Administrator

 “I don’t need a recommendation from the current city administrator I think that is something we will figure out on our own to see who is best suited,” said Commissioner Mason.

-Now the exit interview for administrator is something new for commissioners, the last two administrators did not get one of course Fred Russell was fired, and Janice Allen Jackson was forced to resign in Augusta George Eskola WJBF NewsChannel 6.
+Now the exit interview for administrator is something new for commissioners, the last two administrators did not get one of course Fred Russell was fired, and Janice Allen Jackson was forced to resign.